The Revocable Transfer on Death Deed: are Trusts a thing of the Past?

 To make a wise decision on whether to name beneficiaries on your real property, one needs to understand the scope and limitations of this law before availing themselves of the Transfer on Death Deed.

 Sounds simple?
-Let’s look at some issues and complications which this conveyance may pose:
+Let's look at some issues and complications that this conveyance may pose: